rhmes/Pointsoup/README.md

 ### Notes
 - Environment setup is device-aware and automated
-- See `Pointsoup_setup.ipynb` for the latest recommended workflow
+- See `Pointsoup_notebook.ipynb` for the latest recommended workflow
 - Ensure all required dependencies are installed (see environment.yml).

 # Pointsoup Project Updates & Contributions